dashincubator/dash-incubator-rules/rules.md

 - **Jobs** are one-off pieces of work, such as finding bugs or fixing a github issue.
 - **Programmes** are collections of Project, Service or Job Bounties that coordinate large pieces of work.

-> All Bounties in the Incubator are represented by a Card on our [Trello Board](#https://trello.com/b/FPJzDcok/dash-incubator-app).
-The Bounty's type is represented by the column the Card is in on the Board.
-Meta Bounties are shown with the pink label on the Card's front cover.
+Bounties in the Incubator are managed publicly.
+Historically, this has been done on our [Trello Board](#https://trello.com/b/FPJzDcok/dash-incubator-app), but strategists [Strategist](#46-strategists) may use any project management tooling accessible from a public website.

 ## 2.3 Bounty Status